nalipaz/xrecordgif/README.md

 XRecordGIF
 ==========

-Performs a screen capture of a selected area on Debian creating a .gif
+Performs a screen capture of a selected area of the screen on Linux creating a .gif

 ## Requirements
 This has only been tested on Debian Jessie, specifically the Bunsen Labs distribution, so I can't say how well it might support other Linux distributions.